 Adopting ethical business practices takes time, dedication, and often money.
 But doing the right thing has many benefits, like boosting a brand’s image and improving employee satisfaction.

-You can enhance your ethical decision-making by pursuing an online Master in Management (MIM) at Marquette University.
+You can enhance your ethical decision-making by pursuing an online MBA at Marquette University.
 You’ll study the latest ethical dilemmas and learn new strategies to implement business ethics in the workplace.
-Contact an admissions outreach advisor today to explore how the Online MIM program can advance your career as an ethical business leader.
+Contact an admissions outreach advisor today to explore how the program can advance your career as an ethical business leader.

 - Retrieved on May 4, 2023, from opentext.com/about/press-releases/opentext-survey-shows-increase-in-demand-for-ethically-sourced-goods